ajs-voices/once-upon-a-dream/scenes/009-text-message.md

 I shook my head.
 "I can walk."

 "It's fucking cold out here."
-Max shouted as he opened the door.
+Finn shouted as he opened the door.
 "Don't freeze your balls off, your pretty boy might not like you then."
 He smirked and headed for his car.
 "See you later.
 I need to get back to Zion."

 Drew waved and looked at me, "You sure?
 It's cold."